-There is a misconception among non-native English speakers that their schooling in vernacular language makes them less suitable for corporate jobs.
-This is a sentiment expressed by many youngsters from Tamil Nadu, the region I come from.
-I see it in Facebook posts and in movie themes.
-It is claimed that even though they may be smart and intelligent, they feel less confident and feel out of place in a predominantly English speaking corporate culture in India, especially in Information technology.
+There is a misconception among non-native English speakers that their schooling in the vernacular language makes them less suitable for corporate jobs.
+Many youngsters from Tamil Nadu, the region I come from, express this sentiment.
+I see it in Facebook posts and movie themes.
+It is claimed that even though they may be smart and intelligent, they feel less confident and out of place in India’s predominantly English-speaking corporate culture, especially in Information technology.

 Looking back, I am thankful for the Tamil immersion during high school.
 The Tamil literature I was exposed to was vast.
-My reading habit started with absorbing all that the Tamil literature offered.
-Though my Tamil is now rusty, I can say that during those years I read works by the well-known Tamil literary figures, all the way back to the Sangam and post-Sangam literature – Avvaiyar, Thiruvalluvar, Ilango Adigal, Kambar, and more recent writers such as Kalki (Ponniyin Selvan, Sibagamiyin Sabatham), Akilan (Vengaiyin Maindhan), Poet Bharathiyar, prolific modern writers Jayakanthan, and Sujatha.
+My reading habit started with absorbing all that Tamil literature offered.
+Though my Tamil is now rusty, I can say that during those years, I read works by well-known Tamil literary figures, all the way back to the Sangam and post-Sangam literature – Avvaiyar, Thiruvalluvar, Ilango Adigal, Kambar, and more recent writers such as Kalki (Ponniyin Selvan, Sibagamiyin Sabatham), Akilan (Vengaiyin Maindhan), Poet Bharathiyar, prolific modern writers Jayakanthan, and Sujatha.
 Every Friday, I would run to the corner store to buy the latest edition of Ananda Vikatan, a weekly magazine, which is as popular today as it was then.
-(For those unfamiliar with the Tamil literature, every one of my mentions can be Googled, if you are interested in reading about them.)
+(For those unfamiliar with Tamil literature, every one of my mentions can be Googled if you are interested in reading about them.)

-While I could read and write English very well, I had very little opportunity to speak it in the day to day life.
+While I could read and write English well, I had minimal opportunity to speak it in the day to day life.
 Things might have been different if I had lived in a city such as Chennai or Mumbai, but I lived in Madurai, the seat of Tamil literature, where everyone spoke only Tamil.
 I am not sure what the motivating factor was, but my older sister Girija and I decided we would learn to speak English.
 We chose a specific opportunity to practice speaking in English.
 This was the long walking trip to the oil mill.
-We went there quite often to buy sesame oil that my mother used for cooking.
-We made a pact that we will only converse in English during this trip.
+We often went there to buy sesame oil that my mother used for cooking.
+We made a pact to only converse in English during this trip.
 No Tamil allowed.
 It started out pretty dismal.
 I recall several trips when not a single word was spoken between us.
-But gradually, we started coaxing each other in English conversation.
-Needless to say, these conversations were pretty much limited to text-book English.
+But gradually, we started coaxing each other into English conversation.
+Needless to say, these conversations were pretty much limited to textbook English.

-It was also during the high school years, I started reading voraciously in English.
-I credit my father for borrowing English books from the library and giving us access to both historical and contemporary English literature.
+It was also during my high school years I started reading voraciously in English.
+I credit my father for borrowing English books from the library and giving us access to historical and contemporary English literature.
 I remember reading books by James Michener and dreaming of life far away from India.
 I was not much of a traditional English literature reader.
-I liked writers such as Agatha Christie, and Earl Stanley Gardner.
+I liked writers such as Agatha Christie and Earl Stanley Gardner.
 I devoured books by Somerset Maugham and Ayn Rand.
-Reading books in English helped me when I landed in my first year outside of high school, to prepare to enter an undergraduate program.
-The transition from Tamil medium of education to one in English at the engineering college I chose to attend was quite easy for me.
+Reading books in English helped me when I landed in my first year outside of high school to prepare to enter an undergraduate program.
+The transition from a Tamil medium of education to one in English at the engineering college I chose to attend was relatively easy for me.

 When I landed in the USA several years later, I learned the US idioms and culture by watching television while I was home with my child.
 Another transition that seemed quite fun.

-To all those recent graduates who feel inadequate, and intimidated because they studied in their vernacular – DON’T!
-There are plenty of opportunities to learn other languages, particularly English, these days.
-There are schools that help you learn spoken English.
-There are lots of opportunities to learn a language online, on your phone using the many apps that are available; find a like-minded friend to practice, anchoring the practice to something you both might do together.
-Seize the opportunity to learn about other cultures, languages, and be open to new experiences.
-Embracing other languages does not mean you are less proud of your own heritage.
-It means you are a superior human being with limitless possibilities in this global economy.
+To all those recent graduates who feel inadequate and intimidated because they studied in their vernacular – DON’T!
+There are plenty of opportunities to learn other languages, mainly English.
+There are schools that help you understand spoken English.
+There are many opportunities to learn a language online, on your phone using the many available apps; find a like-minded friend to practice with, anchoring the practice to something you both might do together.
+Seize the opportunity to learn about other cultures and languages and be open to new experiences.
+Embracing other languages does not mean you are less proud of your heritage.
+It means you are a superior human with limitless possibilities in this global economy.